metwork-framework/mfdata/doc/mfdata_create_plugins.md

 In other words, it represents what kind of data will be orientated towards your plugin by the `switch` plugin.
 For example, this is where you would put that you want `.jpg` files to be treated by a plugin.
 In the same example, this would translate as `( x['latest.switch.main.system_magic'].startswith(b'JPEG image') )`.
 The condition is written in Python and is `None` by default. **This condition must be a boolean expression that evaluates as** `True` **for the type of data you are interested in**.

 **If the templates don't satisfy your needs, you can always edit the generated** `main.py` **file** in your plugin's directory.
 This file inherits from a certain class depending on the template you chose during the creation of the plugin (if you chose a template).
 From your `main.py` file, you can override any method to suit your needs.
-For more infos about the role of each method, check :doc:`../api_acquisition` documentation.
+For further about the role of each method, check :doc:`../api_acquisition` documentation.

 The `process` function is one of the most important since it defines what action will be executed on the data files sent to your plugin.
 It is this function that moves the files, archives them or unzips them...
 It represents the pre-processing that the data files will go through.